seb646/url-shortener/README.md

 ## Getting Started

 ### File Uploading
-This service must be uploaded to your domain's root directory.
-Your server must also allow `.htaccess` file overrides.
+This service will not function unless uploaded to a domain's root directory.
+The server must also allow `.htaccess` file overrides.

-### Create a Databbase
+### Create a Database
 Create a database named `surl` and import the `database.sql` file.

 ### Database Connection